raindancers/blogbuild/README.md

 - CDK is installed ( Installation Instructions https://docs.aws.amazon.com/cdk/v2/guide/home.html  )
 - An AWS network account is avaiable for you to use.
 - CDK Bootstrapping is done for the regions us-east-1, and the regions you want to deploy your cloudwan to.
-- Credentials that will allow you to assume the cdk deployment roles
+- A working aws-cli with a profile, that will will allow you to assume the cdk deployment roles.

 To create a sample Cloudwan project, clone this repo locally.